zzdroide/borgmatic/Readme.md

         sudo umount /mnt/borg_linux_target
         ```

+    > Try to remember what has to be regenerated :s.
+For example, the Poetry virtualenv (in ~/.cache/) for a project run by cron.
+Dockerized apps shouldn't have this problem.

 7. Restore data:
     - Boot into restored Linux to have GUI
     - Format and mount with GUI